SURFACE-FIRST™ WATER INTELLIGENCE

 Power: 12–35 VDC, 1.5 W

-Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Wired or Wireless data transmission and alerts, Stand-alone or Networked operation, Data logger
+Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Data logger, Wired or wireless communications, Stand-alone or networked operation

 About PhotonTec™